bheisler/blog-hugo-source/content/post/experiments-in-nes-jit-compilation.md

 I have to move data through an intermediate register instead of using it directly, but it saved a lot of my time.

-With the addressing modes implemented, adding the instructions themselves was surprisingly easy; essentially just translating the Rust code from my interpreter into assembly instructions by hand.
+Slight aside - I was a bit surprised by how small the difference is between writing code to implement something and writing code that generates a program to implement something.
+I'll use CPX as an example again - this is some code from an earlier version of the JIT:

+{{< gist bheisler eebebbacefda3c626f597a6c865805dd >}}

+If I were actually writing this in assembly, this reads like pretty much how I'd do it - call the function for the appropriate addressing mode to load the operand, do some branching to set or clear the carry flag, compare the operand against the X register and call some functions to update the sign and zero flags.
+In fact, that's exactly how the interpreter handles this instruction.
+Instead, I'm calling a function to generate the code to load the operand, generating code to do the comparison and update the flags, etc. Despite that extra layer of indirection, though, it reads pretty much the same.
+Because of this, implementing all of the instructions was as straightforward as translating my Rust code into assembly.
 I'm not actually that good with assembly, so my code will probably make experienced assembly programmers cry.
 Still, it does the job.
 With that said, I would be interested in ideas for making it better if anyone would care to share links or suggestions.
-I swear I'll get around to reading Agner Fog someday.

 ## Enhancements